sessions8934/dj-saml-idp/README.md

 # dj-saml-idp

-This is a fork `mobify/dj-saml-idp` that is distributed indipendantly as `django-saml-idp`.
+This is a fork of `deforestg/dj-saml-idp` which is a fork of `mobify/dj-saml-idp` that is distributed independently as `django4-saml-idp`.

 The original project is at https://github.com/guitarmanvt/django-saml2-idp

 `dj-saml-idp` implements the Identity Provider (IDP) side of the SAML 2.0 protocol and makes user authentication available to external applications.

-This package only supports Django 1.9+.
-At this time, it's only been tested with Django > 1.9
+This package supports Django 1.9+ through 4.1.3.

 # Development And Testing